Difference Between a Dictionary Entry and a Machine Translation

-When you search for a word, phrase, sentence, or paragraph on SpanishDict, the site will send to you one of two places — either a dictionary entry or a machine translation page.
+When you search for a word, phrase, sentence, or paragraph on SpanishDictionary.com, the site will send to you one of two places — either a dictionary entry or a machine-translation page.

-If you search for something that we don't have a dictionary entry for, you will be routed to our machine translation page.
+If you search for something for which we don't have a dictionary entry, you will be routed to our machine-translation page.
 Since these translations are being made by computers, they are not always 100% accurate.
 That's why we show three different translation results (Microsoft, SDL, PROMT).
 You may need to click on the option for "Show more translations" to reveal the second and third options.

 You can compare the three options to either find the best result or to piece together a better result than what the translators offered.
 If you'd like additional guidance on how to utilize all three translators together, we recommend clicking the "Learn how." link below the translation results.